BYFC/BYFC.github.io/buds.md

 monthly subs.

-The cost is £15 per month and we prefer payment to be made by standing order from September (or whenever starting) to July to the account below:
+The cost is £15 per month and we prefer payment to be made by standing order from September (or whenever starting) to July to the club account.
+Details will be provided to you during the training session.

-Sort code: 09-01-27<br />
-Account no: 43348295<br />
-Account name: Barming Youth FC<br />
-Reference: Name of child, e.g. "John Smith"

 If you have any questions please speak to the coaches or Kelly.